Unlocking Developer Success: In-Depth Insights

 The Commute Premium

-In some cases, developers may opt for roles with longer commutes due to the promise of higher salaries.
-This “commute premium” can be an enticing factor, especially when financial goals are a top priority.
+In some cases, developers may choose roles with longer commutes because of higher salaries.
+This “commute premium” can be appealing, especially when financial goals are a priority.

 The Opportunity Cost

-However, it’s essential to consider the opportunity cost associated with long commutes.
-The time spent traveling could otherwise be allocated to personal activities, professional growth, or even additional freelance work.
+Considering the opportunity cost of long commutes is essential.
+The time spent traveling could go to personal activities, professional growth, or freelance work.

 7.2.
 Commute and Work-Life Balance